aratare-jp/epsilon-clj/docs/quick-start.md

 # Quick Start

-Welcome!

-`epsilon-clj` was created as an attempt to make [Eclipse Epsilon](https://www.eclipse.org/epsilon/) a bit easier to integrate and work with, since the vanilla version lacks various features that are indispensable in today's workflow.
-Having features like hot-reload enables you as a developer to work faster and easier.
+Hi there!
+Glad you decided to give this a try.

-Here we will use `epsilon-clj` to build a mini website for a library to illustrate these points.
+Here we will use `epsilon-clj` to build a mini website for a library to demonstrate what codebase generation can give you.

-Throughout this guide I will mention some fundamental concepts to demonstrate how `epsilon-clj` can help you with fast prototyping and building software.
+Some new concepts will be introduced along the way with examples to follow, so you can see how things come together.

+Ready?
+Let's get started!

 ## 1. Let's set things up!